yao008/yao008.github.io/_pages/nice.md

    - Next-generation wireless transmission technologies
    - Edge intelligence

+## My Support and Expectations
+Our research is highly interdisciplinary, involving collaboration with experts from AI, networking systems, human–computer interaction, psychology, and electrical engineering.
+Our focus is primarily on publishing in top-tier AI conferences and IEEE journals, complemented by practical implementations.
+Our primary goal is to prepare our students for future academic positions as well as high-impact positions in industry.
+Here's what we're looking for and what you can expect from this journey:

+### 1. What I Offer:
+- Resources: Full scholarships covering study and living in Hong Kong, plus access to advanced research facilities.
+- Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
+- International Connections: Strong ties with leading researchers and institutions worldwide.
+I will help you build international academic connections.
+- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued. **Say no to 996; embrace sustainable productivity.**

+### 2. What I Expect from You:
+- Passion for Learning: **Strong self-motivation and ability to quickly learn from new fields.**
+- Academic Foundation: Academic background in computer science, AI, electrical engineering, electronic information/communication engineering, mathematics, or related fields.
+Candidates with bachelor's degrees from <i>985 / QS Top 50 universities</i> or <i>211 / QS Top 80 universities + strong publication records</i> are encouraged due to HKU committee considerations.
+- Experience: Relevant research experience and coding ability demonstrated through papers, projects, or competitions.
+- Responsibility, reliability, and good communication skills.
+- Graduation Requirements: There is NO requirement for the number of papers.
+Instead, our graduation goal is for us to work together to help you find a satisfactory job.
+Your success marks the completion of our collaborative journey.

 ## Open Positions

 We have multiple openings for PhD students, postdoctoral researchers, visiting students, research assistants, and interns: